PRBonn/MapClosures/README.md

 )
 FetchContent_MakeAvailable(map_closures)
 ```
-You can trigger the automatic installation of the dependencies by playing around with the options in the snippet.
+You can trigger the automatic installation of the dependencies by playing around with the options in the first three lines of the snippet.

 2. Link **MapClosures** against your library or executable:
 ```cmake